 Ladybug takes a moment to realize there’s no camouflage on a white shirt-sleeve.
 Sun, moody, casts a shadow again on this page—of my writing hand w. its bulges & outpoking pen-end.
 Guy in an untucked flowered shirt just walked by sowing bubbles, a cue for another guy to light up a cigarette.
 Greg & Vicki [the writer’s brother and sister-in-law] are somewhere—at another performance, a booth….maybe here!
 Sweet pasture smell– Young woman walks uphill yawning, a hoop around her neck, her arms propped up by it—long skirt—center of the image her belly button, double symbol of fertility in her fleshy midriff.
 Johnny Bubbleman.
 Guy holds out an empty water bottle & flicks it to the beat.
 Intermittent, a breeze makes the white tags spin & dance on merchandise in a booth.

-Nose-ring, coonskin, probably same-gender couples, tie-died shirts, no shirts, as if in a parade to the disk-jockey interval music.
-Nipples implied.
+Nose-ring, coonskin, probably same-gender couples, tie-dyed shirts, no shirts, as if in a parade to the disk-jockey interval music.
+Nipples implied [by one blouse].
 Tents line the fairway–“Touch the Earth” next to “Shorts-Pants-Tops-Hats-Belts-Bags-Hacks-Hemp” next to “Hand-woven Hammocks.”
 Wish you could be here to experience Baka Beyond—their music is a fusion of Gaelic & Africa—5 countries in Africa & Europe—I made my asterisk strokes [on the page] to the beat.
 Parade of children—to rainforest music—In costumes—w. parents—a Sweet Tent just flipped near me—Some kids on stilts—hatted–(flute music & drums)–masks, wings, slippers—the stilt-people walking in dignified slow rhythms to the music—the stilts, hidden except for the distal ends by pantaloons or skirts, rippling in the breeze, touch the grass soundlessly.

-The 2013 festival, July 25-28, brought rain on one or two days, and the only ark was one of the many shuttle-buses.
+The 2013 festival, July 25-28, brought rain on one or two days, and the only arks were the shuttle-buses.
 Among the vendors was Laurel Brooke, sixteen years old.
 How many FloydFesters would realize that someone making their barbecue sandwich plays the violin in the Roanoke Symphony Youth Orchestra?
-Laurel was a child for some years at Rivendell (Chapter 1).
+As a child Laurel spent some years at Rivendell (Chapter 1).

 I work at a barbecue stand on the weekends.
 What started out as a summer job for this sixteen year old, soon turned into a regular part-time thing.
 Hired by the owner, Jon Beegle, I soon learned to make satisfactory sandwiches for the hungry.
 The company name “Bootleg BBQ” comes from the home cooked beverages once consumed by the owner’s family at friendly cookouts.
 Those days are no more and so, armed with secret pork and sauce recipes, “Bootleg BBQ” was born.